uo-aws-lza/docs/docs/getting-started/understanding-basic-iam-policies.md

 ---

-## Step 5: Requesting Policy Changes or New Permissions
+## Requesting Policy Changes or New Permissions

 If you find you don’t have enough access to perform your tasks (for example, you can’t launch a certain type of resource):